uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 {image end}

-**Clustered Computing**: A computer cluster is a set of connected computers or servers, typically in the same location, that work together so that they can be viewed as a single system.
+**Clustered Computing**: a computer cluster is a set of connected computers or servers, typically in the same location, that work together so that they can be viewed as a single system.

 {image file-path="img/chapters/cluster-computing-diagram.png" caption="true" alt="Five computers are connected in a circle with a border surrounding all five, to show that it is viewed as one system."}